Robert Mapplethorpe: Posthumously

 In 1992, author Paul Russell dedicated his novel Boys of Life to Mapplethorpe, as well as to Karl Keller and Pier Paolo Pasolini.

 When Mapplethorpe: A Biography by Patricia Morrisroe was published by Random House in 1995, the Washington Post Book World described it as "Mesmerizing ...
 Morrisroe has succeeded in re-creating the photographer's world of light and dark."
 Art critic Arthur C. Danto, writing in The Nation, praised it as "utterly admirable ...
 The clarity and honesty of Morrisroe's portrait are worthy of its subject."

-In 1996, Patti Smith wrote a book The Coral Sea dedicated to Mapplethorpe.
+Patti Smith published books titled The Coral Sea (1996) and Just Kids (2010).
+Both were dedicated to Mapplethorpe, and the latter won the 2010 National Book Award for Nonfiction.

 In September 1999, Arena Editions published Pictures, a monograph that reintroduced Mapplethorpe's sex pictures.
 In 2000, Pictures was seized by two South Australian plain-clothes detectives from an Adelaide bookshop in the belief that the book breached indecency and obscenity laws.
 Police sent the book to the Canberra-based Office of Film and Literature Classification after the state Attorney-General's Department deftly decided not to get involved in the mounting publicity storm.
 Eventually, the OFLC board agreed unanimously that the book, imported from the United States, should remain freely available and unrestricted.

 In May 2007, American writer, director, and producer James Crump directed the documentary film Black White + Gray, which premiered at the 2007 Tribeca Film Festival.
 It explores the influence Mapplethorpe, curator Sam Wagstaff, and Patti Smith had on the 1970s art scene in New York City.

 In September 2007, Prestel published Mapplethorpe: Polaroids, a collection of 183 of approximately 1,500 existing Mapplethorpe polaroids.
 This book accompanies an exhibition by the Whitney Museum of American Art in May 2008.

-In 2008, Robert Mapplethorpe was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.
+In 2008, Robert Mapplethorpe was named by Equality Forum as one of its 31 Icons of the 2015 LGBT History Month.

-Patti Smith's 2010 memoir Just Kids focuses on her relationship with Mapplethorpe.
-The book won the 2010 National Book Award for Nonfiction.

 In June 2016, Belgian fashion designer Raf Simons debuted his men's Spring 2017 collection inspired by Mapplethorpe's work and featuring several of his photographs printed onto shirts, jackets, and smocks.

 The American documentary film, Mapplethorpe: Look at the Pictures, was released in 2016.
 It was directed and executive produced by Randy Barbato and Fenton Bailey, and produced by Katharina Otto-Bernstein.

 In January 2016, filmmaker Ondi Timoner announced that she was directing a feature about him, Mapplethorpe, with Matt Smith in the lead role.
 The film premiered on April 22, 2018, at the Tribeca Film Festival in New York City.

 In 2019 and 2020, the Guggenheim Museum in New York City hosted Implicit Tensions, an exhibition of many of Mapplethorpe's works.

 In collaboration with the Mapplethorpe Foundation, jeweler Gaia Repossi created a jewelry collection inspired by Mapplethorpe in 2021.

+In 2022, Isaac Cole Powell played a character in American Horror Story: NYC named 'Theo Graves' loosely inspired by Mapplethorpe's life as an erotic photographer, relationship with his mentor and art curator Sam Wagstaff, and death from HIV/AIDS complications.